doc-ai/tensorflow/tensorflow/contrib/makefile/README_ANDROID_DOCAI.md

 For both the protobuf and nysnc dependencies we will make four builds: a local x86_64 linux build and then android arm64 (on device), x86_64 (emulator), and x86 (emulator) builds.
 For tensorflow we will only make the three android builds.

 ## Build protobuf with clang

+We will be building protobuf for the host environment so that we can compile protoc files to c/c++ files and we will be building protofobuf for our three android targets so that we can consume those files and include protobuf as a dependency for tensorflow.

 From tensorflow and specifically *tensorflow/contrib/makefile* run: